Step 2: Introduction to the Hub

 Things to consider when selecting an elective:

 Using the Course Search, start by looking for a class with one or more of the following units: Philosophical Inquiry (PLM), Aesthetic Exploration (AEX), Historical Consciousness (HCO), Scientific Inquiry I (SCI I).
 These are not the only units you’ll need to think about during your four years, but they are usually good choices for first year students — there are a lot of options!
-Other units you’ll need, especially Individual in Community (IIC) and Critical Thinking (CRT) often come with other units, so it’s okay to leave them until later.
+Other units you’ll need, especially Individual in Community (IIC) and Critical Thinking (CRT) often come with other requirements, so it’s okay to leave them until later.

 What sounds interesting?
 Is there a subject that you’d love to learn more about?
 Now’s your chance!
+Use the Keyword filter to search.

 Questrom School of Business does not have a foreign language requirement, unless you are considering a dual degree (there may be a language requirement in the partner school).
 If you are interested in starting or continuing a foreign language at Boston University, you will need to take a placement exam to determine your proficiency and appropriate course level.